 What does self isolation mean?

-If you recently had close contact with a person with COVID-19 but feel healthy, stay home and monitor your health until 14 days after your last exposure.
+If you recently had close contact with a person with COVID-19 but feel healthy, stay home and monitor your health for the recommended number of days since your last exposure.

 Close contact is defined as being less than 6 feet away from someone for more than 15 minutes.